SAP-samples/teched2025-XP267/exercises/ex2/README.md

 - Use existing commands in SAP Automation Pilot to push these metrics to SAP Cloud ALM
 - Consume the custom metrics in SAP Cloud ALM - Health Monitoring

-For a better understanding of the currenet use case, please consult the diagram shared below:
+For a better understanding of the current use case, please consult the diagram shared below:

 <img src="./images/ex-02-scenario.png" width="700" height="400">